Mitultopiya/IDURAR-ERP-CRM/CONTRIBUTING.md

-# Contributing Guidelines

-Welcome to the [idurar-erp-crm](<[idurar-erp-crm](https://github.com/idurar/idurar-erp-crm)>) repository!
-We're excited that you're interested in contributing.
-Please take a moment to review this document to ensure a smooth collaboration process.

-## How to Contribute

-### Reporting Issues

-If you find a bug or have a suggestion for an enhancement :

-- please make sure it was not asked before here [issues](https://github.com/idurar/idurar-erp-crm/issues).
-- make sure it is not work in progress here [pull requests](https://github.com/idurar/idurar-erp-crm/pulls).
-- you can then [create an issue](https://github.com/idurar/idurar-erp-crm/issues/new/choose) with the following information:
-  - a short but descriptive title.
-  - a detailed description of the issue or suggestion (if it is a bug include the steps to reproduce it).

 ### working on issues

 - comment on issues you want to work on and we will assign you to it.